-Contrary to popular belief, homeowners assume that government will compensate them for damage or earthquake coverage is included in their home insurance policy, which in fact it is not.
+Contrary to popular belief, homeowners assume that government will compensate them for damage or earthquake coverage is included in their home insurance policy, which it is not.

-There are a lot of things you can do to prepare for an earthquake but the only way to actually financially protect yourself against earthquake damage is to actually buy earthquake insurance.
+There are a lot of things you can do to prepare for an earthquake but the only way to financially protect yourself against earthquake damage is to buy earthquake insurance.

 Will my Insurance Company be able to

-Every year the number of earthquakes and other disasters like hurricanes, tornadoes, wild fires and tsunamis affect millions of people.
-So how do insurance companies have the ability pay out all of the claims?
+Every year the number of earthquakes and other disasters like hurricanes, tornadoes, wildfires, and tsunamis affect millions of people.
+So how do insurance companies have the ability to pay out all of the claims?

 - Insurance companies buy catastrophe protection from reinsurance companies.
 This helps spread the risk (and cost) of disasters globally.